-First, durable consumption goods and secondly to purchase consumption goods of daily use and they generally open their accounts with the seller and go on purchasing goods on credit basis.
+The consumers take loans for consumption purposes.
+They prefer present consumption, they wish to generally open their accounts with the seller and go on purchasing goods on credit basis.
 Besides these they take loans for investment or speculative purposes also.
 Behind this they have profit motive.